• Skip to primary navigation

 • Check if all the filter options are available.

-• If any filter option is not visible, find the criteria for the same.
+• If any filter option is not visible, find the criteria.

-• Check if the filtering of result work per option.
+• Check if the filtering of results works per option.

 • Check if the filtering is unresponsive for any specific option.